funador/react-image-upload/README.md

 ```

 #### To run this project you need a Cloudinary account.
 You can sign up with Cloudinary [here](https://cloudinary.com/users/register/free).
-Afterwards you will need to plug your keys into a *.env* file that needs to be created as well.
+Afterwards you will need to plug your keys into a *.env* file that needs to be created on the server as well.

 But that is it for the setup!